thesubhendu/embedvector-laravel/README.md

 }
 ```

+**Note:** The `matchingResults()` method automatically uses `getOrCreateEmbedding()` internally, which means:
+- If no embedding exists for the source model, it will be created
+- If an embedding exists but needs sync (`embedding_sync_required = true`), it will be updated
+- This ensures you always get accurate similarity results

 #### Advanced Usage with Filters

 You can add query filters to narrow down the search results before embedding similarity is calculated: